pyigm/pyigm/docs/igmguesses.rst

 Model visualization
 -------------------

-The union of all components provides the overall model for the given spectrum.
+The superposition of all absorption components identified provides the overall model for the given spectrum.
 Such model is by default displayed as a brown line.
 Other options for model visualization include:

     - **Colorful display**: use 'P' to toggle on/off colorful display in which each component of the model is plotted by different colors depending on their assigned